dankovacek/bcub/setup_scripts/README.md

 Using the stream raster, generate pour points at headwaters and
 confluences:
 &gt;`python automate_pourpt_generation.py`

+The last step before basin delineation is to filter spurious pour points. &gt;`python`

 The data preparation work is done.
 Now we generate large sample of basins to characterize the decision space (of candidate monitoring